Veteran Support: Helping Service Members Thrive

 About Unum Group

-Unum Group (NYSE: UNM), an international provider of workplace benefits and services, has been helping workers and their families for 175 years.
-Through its Unum and Colonial Life brands, the company offers disability, life, accident, critical illness, dental, vision and stop-loss insurance; leave and absence management support and behavioral health services.
-In 2022, Unum reported revenues of about $12 billion and paid $8 billion in benefits.
-The Fortune 500 company is one of the 2023 World’s Most Ethical Companies, recognized by Ethisphere®.
+Unum Group (NYSE: UNM), a leading international provider of workplace benefits and services, has been helping workers and their families thrive for more than 175 years.
+Through its Unum and Colonial Life brands, the company offers disability, life, accident, critical illness, dental, vision and stop-loss insurance; leave and absence management support; and behavioral health services.
+In 2023, Unum Group reported revenues of more than $12 billion and paid approximately $8 billion in benefits.
+The Fortune 500 company is recognized as one of the World's Most Ethical Companies by Ethisphere®.

 Visit the Unum Group newsroom for more information, and connect with us on LinkedIn, Facebook, and Instagram.